A nonprofit educational farm in the heart of Boulder, Colorado

 Click here for a current list of what we're growing.

 We offer seeds and live plant starts in the spring, and various other products throughout the year including herbal products (salves, bath salts, etc), and a limited selection of canned or prepared foods (as allowed by Colorado's Cottage Foods law)

-We also offer occasional classes and workshops.
+We also offer classes & workshops, youth camps, apprenticeship opportunities, and seasonal events.

 Where to Buy

 We are a non-profit project supported by donations from our members.
 Most of our products and services are offered directly on-site and available only to members — though anyone can become a member!